mattrussi/gitlab-com-runbooks/docs/uncategorized/yubikey.md

 1. Follow the instructions for [installing yubikey-agent](https://github.com/FiloSottile/yubikey-agent#installation).
 2. Add the public key to your [GitLab account](https://gitlab.com/-/profile/keys) for authentication and signing.
 3. Copy the public key that was created in (1) to a file (e.g.: `~/.ssh/yubikey.pub`).
-4. Follow the instructions to use your ssh key for signing https://docs.gitlab.com/ee/user/project/repository/ssh_signed_commits/#configure-git-to-sign-commits-with-your-ssh-key .
+4. Follow the instructions to [use your ssh key for signing](https://docs.gitlab.com/ee/user/project/repository/ssh_signed_commits/#configure-git-to-sign-commits-with-your-ssh-key).

 ### Notes